Disaster Recovery for Remote Workforces

 Disaster Recovery in a Remote Work Environment

 A disaster recovery plan has unique challenges to overcome in a remote work environment, which includes the following.
+One major challenge is coordinating disaster recovery efforts across multiple locations, including employees’ homes and remote offices.

 Cybersecurity Vulnerabilities